 Is Captain Morgan rum good for baking?

 Most definitely!
 Captain Morgan is a classic in almost every situation that calls for rum, whether you’re making a drink or a cake.
-In rum cake, it is delicious thanks to the sweetness, spice, and bitterness.
+In rum cake, it is delicious thanks to its sweetness, spice, and bitterness.

 The best rum to use for fruit cakes can vary widely depending on the type of flavor profile you’re going for.
 For example, if you want to give your fruit cake a spicy undertone, any of these rums will do.
 If you want more sweetness, opt for a rum with flavors like cherry or banana.

-Which rum is best for tiramisu?
+What’s the best rum for tiramisu?

-The best rum for tiramisu will be dark rum so that you can use any of the brands listed above.
+The best rum for tiramisu will be dark rum so you can use any of the brands listed above.
 If you don’t want to go with a dark rum, you can also opt for coffee liqueur or amaretto.
 Even marsala wine is a good sub for rum in tiramisu.

 Which alcohol is best for cake?